 - Difficulty breathing

 Just because your dog has suffered from a seizure, it doesn’t necessarily mean that he is suffering from epilepsy.
-Many other reasons exist that may cause fits, including:
+Many other reasons exist that may cause fits in dogs, including:

 - Severe anemia